OpenDDS/OpenDDS/docs/guidelines.md

 The C++ standard used in OpenDDS is C++03.
 There are some caveats to this but the OpenDDS must be able to be compiled with C++ 2003 compilers.

 Use the C++ standard library as much as possible.
+The standard library should be preferred over ACE, which in turn should be preferred over system specific libraries.
 The C++ standard library includes the C standard library by reference, making those identifiers available in namespace std.
-Whenever there is similar functionality provided by ACE or system-specific libraries, use the C++ standard library.
 Not all supported platforms have standard library support for wide characters (`wchar_t`) but this is rarely needed.
 Preprocessor macro `DDS_HAS_WCHAR` can be used to detect those platforms.